nudgebg/egvinsulin/docs/data_sets/FLAIR.md

 **Percent**:
 * Standard Basal rates are reported shortly after temp basal start and stop
 * Temporary Basal Percent rates are reported **twice**, with the same timestamp but the duration format differs with leading 0 or without leading zeros for the hour (e.g. 00:15:00) vs.(0:15:00)
-* Interpreting Temp Basal of 100 Percent:The manual notices that *The percentage used is based on the largest basal rate scheduled during the temp basal rate duration*.
+* Interpreting Temp Basal of 100 Percent:The manual notes that *The percentage used is based on the largest basal rate scheduled during the temp basal rate duration*.
 So a value of 100% would change the basal rate to the highest standard basal rate, even if it occurs occurs within the duration of the temp basal rate. (*Assumption*)

 **Rate:**
 * There are only 9 cases where temporary basal is "Rate", in these cases, standard basal rate is **not** reported shortly after the temp basal rate *starts*